drewdg/CIS-Benchmark/CIS_FreeBSD_Benchmark.markdown

 policy be established to report user <code>.forward</code> files and determine the action to be taken in accordance with site policy.

 #### CIS Controls:

+Version 7

+14.6 Protect Information through Access Control Lists

+Protect all information stored on systems with file system, network share, claims, application, or database specific access control lists.
+These controls will enforce the principle that only authorized individuals should have access to the information based on their need to access the information as a part of their responsibilities.

+## 6.2.11 Ensure no users have .netrc files

+#### Profile Applicability:
+* Level 1 - Server
+* Level 1 - Workstation

+#### Description:
+The <code>.netrc</code> file specifies an email address to forward the user's mail to.

+#### Rationale:
+Use of the <code>.netrc</code> file poses a security risk in that sensitive data may be inadvertently transferred outside the organization.
+The <code>.netrc</code> file also poses a risk as it can be used to execute commands that may perform unintended actions.

+#### Audit:
+Run the following command for each users' home directory and ensure there are no <code>.netrc</code> files returned
+<pre><code># ls -l -a /usr/home/[user]</code></pre>

+#### Remediation:
+Making global modifications to users' files without alerting the user community can result in unexpected outages and unhappy users.
+Therefore, it is recommended that a monitoring policy be established to report user <code>.netrc</code> files and determine the action to be taken in accordance with site policy.

+#### CIS Controls: